jedorey/CoRNS/README.md

-# CoRNS.py: A Python utility for Complimentary Reserve Network Selection
+# CoRNS.py: A Python utility for Complementary Reserve Network Selection

 CoRNS.py version 1.0.1 -- 12 December 2016
 [![DOI](https://zenodo.org/badge/75750500.svg)](https://zenodo.org/badge/latestdoi/75750500)

 CoRNS.py is a Python script for performing a simple greedy-richness algorithm on a site by species presence-absence matrix to select sites to include as part of a reserve network.
-The method is a complimentary based approach, so the most diverse site will be selected first, followed by the site that adds the greatest number of species considering the taxa that have already been preserved.
+The method is a complementary based approach, so the most diverse site will be selected first, followed by the site that adds the greatest number of species considering the taxa that have already been preserved.
 The process is repeated until all sites have been ordered for selection.
 In the case that one or more sites add the same number of species, the site that is encountered first is selected.
 For full description see algorithm 1 in Csuti et al. 1997.
 Biological Conservation 80(1): 83--97.
 A second site by species matrix can be optionally provided to assess how well reserves selected for the taxa in the first provided matrix also confer protection for the taxa in the second provided matrix.
 This could be useful for conservation purposes in assessing whether one organismal groups serves as an effective surrogate group for a second organismal group.

 The output (see `my_run.csv` for example) is a csv file containing the following columns: